erkules/k8sworkshop/RBAC/1x1/README.md

 #

-Open in another Terminal/Pane:
+Execute in a Terminal/Pane:

 ~~~
 watch kubectl get pods
 ~~~

-Open in another Terminal/Pane:
+Execute in another Terminal/Pane:

 ~~~
 kubectl proxy
 ~~~

-Then
+In a third Terminal/Pane:

 ~~~
 # Verb: create